David-Bauman/shipwire-node-client/README.md

 - Give option for accept PDF headers (part of Info?), update README
 - Add Purchase Order, Container, Address Validation, Stock, Business Reports, Rate, Product, Vendor endpoints
+- Specify what type of ID for each in [Resources and Methods](#resources-and-methods)
+- Handle (throw errors on) empty tokens in constructor?